breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 }
 ```

-You can take this as far as you want – the following targets the "great grandchildren" of the div.
+You can take this as far as you want – the following targets the "great-grandchildren" of the div.
 You will find this chaining method used frequently in CSS debugging tricks.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/3f6Lbrvp/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>